f-min/WCD_probe/README.md

    This file contain the markers (one per line) to be used to search during the computation.

-## limitation and future improvement
+## limitations and future improvements

 The program does not work in cases where the test application checks the navigator.webdriver JS property (client-side antibot software).
 The tool proposed here will be updated with new possible attack cases and improvements.